 Which type of membership to choose?

-UNIVERSITY ADMINISTRATORS: Data Science and related course leaders or university representatives
+UNIVERSITY: Data science and related course leaders or university representatives only.
+This membership type is not for students

 We will ensure that the website: